Scaling with Event Hubs

 For more information about the auto-inflate feature, see Automatically scale throughput units.

-A partition is an ordered sequence of events that is held in an event hub.
-As newer events arrive, they are added to the end of this sequence.
+Event Hub organizes sequences of events into one or more partitions.
+As newer events arrive, they're added to the end of this sequence.
 A partition can be thought of as a "commit log."

-While partitions are identifiable and can be sent to directly, sending directly to a partition is not recommended.
+While partitions can be sent to directly, it's not recommended.
 Instead, you can use higher level constructs introduced in the Event publishers section.

 You can use a partition key to map incoming event data into specific partitions for the purpose of data organization.
 The partition key is a sender-supplied value passed into an event hub.
 It is processed through a static hashing function, which creates the partition assignment.
 If you don't specify a partition key when publishing an event, a round-robin assignment is used.